-- (a) discriminate against or deny full and equal access to a person because of the person's actual or perceived ancestry, ethnic group identification, or national origin, including a person's primary language or accent; - (b) discriminate against or deny full and equal access to a person because of such person's association with persons of a particular ancestry, ethnic group identification, or national origin. - (c) discriminate against a person because of such person's membership in an organization identified with, or seeking to promote the interests of persons of a particular ancestry, ethnic group identification, or national origin, or because a person's name, or that of their spouse, is believed to reflect a particular ancestry, ethnic group identification or national origin; - (d) to fail to take appropriate steps to ensure that alternative communication services are available to ultimate beneficiaries.
+- (a) discriminate against or deny full and equal access to a person on the basis of the person's actual or perceived ancestry, ethnic group identification, or national origin, including a person's primary language or accent; - (b) discriminate against or deny full and equal access to a person on the basis of such person's association with persons of a particular ancestry, ethnic group identification, or national origin. - (c) discriminate against a person on the basis of such person's membership in an organization identified with, or seeking to promote the interests of persons of a particular ancestry, ethnic group identification, or national origin, or because a person's name, or that of their spouse, is believed to reflect a particular ancestry, ethnic group identification or national origin; or - (d) fail to take reasonable steps to ensure meaningful access to its programs and activities by LEP persons, including through the use of alternative communication services.
+The determination of whether a covered entity has failed to take reasonable steps to ensure meaningful access to its programs and activities by LEP persons is a case-specific, fact-based inquiry that must balance at least the following five factors: - (1) The number or proportion of LEP persons eligible to be served or likely to be encountered by the covered entity; - (2) The frequency with which LEP individuals come in contact with the program or activity; - (3) The nature and importance to people's lives of the program or activity provided by the covered entity; - (4) The significance of the communication to an individual's ability to access or be served by the program or activity; and - (5) The resources available to the covered entity.